wasiahmad/PLBART/data/github/README.md

 ### Little Guide to download Github data from Google Big Query

+The following is borrowed from [here](https://github.com/facebookresearch/TransCoder#little-guide-to-download-github-from-google-big-query).

-- Create a Google platform account ( you will have around $300 given for free , that is sufficient for Github)
+- Create a Google platform account (you will have around $300 given for free, that is sufficient for Github).
-- Create a Google Big Query project here
+- Create a Google Big Query project [here](https://console.cloud.google.com/projectselector2/bigquery).
-- In this project, create a dataset
+- In this project, create a dataset.
 - In this dataset, create one table per programming language.
 The results of each SQL request (one per language) will be stored in these tables.
 - Before running your SQL request, make sure you change the query settings to save the query results in the dedicated table (more -> Query Settings -> Destination -> table for query results -> put table name)
 - Run your SQL request (one per language and dont forget to change the table for each request)
 - Export your results to google Cloud :
   - In google cloud storage, create a bucket and a folder per language into it
-  - Export your table to this bucket ( EXPORT -> Export to GCS -> export format JSON , compression GZIP)
+  - Export your table to this bucket (EXPORT -> Export to GCS -> export format JSON , compression GZIP)
 - To download the bucket on your machine, use the API gsutil:
   - pip install gsutil
   - gsutil config -> to config gsutil with your google account
   - gsutil -m cp -r gs://name_of_bucket/name_of_folder . -> copy your bucket on your machine

 **NOTE** We set `name_of_folder` to `java` and `python` for respective source files.

 #### Example of query for python :